 - More employees are working offsite and using insecure WiFi connections – 38%

 Unfortunately, an information security team can’t simply install an appliance to solve this behavior.
-They can raise awareness and educate staff as to security policies and the associated risks if they’re ignored.
+However, they can educate staff with solutions like KnowBe4 to raise awareness of security policies and the associated risks if they’re ignored.

 Preventing an employee-caused data breach can be incredibly difficult.
 But there are several ways to get a better handle on the issue: